 |Half standard dose||Reduction in diastolic blood pressure||Reduction in IHD||Reduction in Stroke|

 This table shows how much your diastolic blood pressure is reduced if you take a half standard dose of either 1, 2 or 3 different drugs.
 The result is a greater reduction in blood pressure when taking 3 drugs than when taking 1 or 2.
 There are only 4 commonly used classes of blood pressure reducing drugs.
 The incremental benefit declines with adding the fourth drug and the side-effects become a greater problem.

-Therefore our treatment contains only 3 different blood pressure reducing drugs, each at half the standard dose to achieve a significant reduction in blood pressure.
+Therefore our preventive medication contains only 3 different blood pressure reducing drugs at low doses to achieve a significant reduction in blood pressure.

-Above you can see that if you are 60, the treatment provided as part of the Polypill Prevention Programme can reduce your blood pressure to levels typical of a 20 year old.
+Above you can see that if you are 60, the preventive medication provided as part of the Polypill Prevention Programme can reduce your blood pressure to levels typical of a 20 year old.